 Some women find their appetite increases.
 Eating healthily and being physically active will help if you have concerns about your weight.
 Alternatively if you don't have much appetite, try eating small, frequent meals or snacks.
-If problems with eating don't get better talk to your clinical team.
+If problems with eating don't get better talk to your doctor or nurse.